 All other governmental receipts are reported as general.
 All taxes are classified as general receipts even if restricted for a specific purpose.

 Disbursements

-Governmental activities include the School District's programs and services, including instruction, support services, operation and maintenance of plant (buildings), pupil transportation, extracurricular activities, and food service operations.
+Governmental activities include the School District's programs and services, including instruction, support services, extracurricular activities, and food service operations.